vufind-org/learning-vufind-book/source/05-understanding_solr.rst

 You will see the word “DisMax” a lot when reading the file, so it is worth taking a moment to explain it.
 “DisMax” is short for “Disjunction Max,” which is a powerful Solr query mode which allows the same term to be searched across a number of different fields, with relevance ranking rules applied to bring the “best” matches to the top of the list (see https://cwiki.apache.org/confluence/display/SOLR/DisMax for more details).

-Before “DisMax” was introduced, VuFind relied on a much more complicated (and less accurate/reliable) method of generating search queries using the Boolean-based syntax of Solr’s underlying index engine, Lucene.
-For many years, VuFind operated in a hybrid mode, using DisMax for most searches but switching over to the old method for queries that used features unsupported by DisMax.
-This old method is still used in VuFind for some very specialized types of searches (see 5.2.6 below for more details), but since the introduction of Solr’s “Extended DisMax” mode, which allows a “best of both worlds” approach combining both DisMax behavior and traditional Boolean logic, VuFind’s search configurations have been significantly streamlined and simplified.
-Understanding the differences between all of these different search methods is not critical to making the most of VuFind, but knowing a little of this history may make some of the documentation easier to understand.
+Before “DisMax” was introduced, VuFind® relied on a much more complicated (and less accurate/reliable) method of generating search queries using the Boolean-based syntax of Solr’s underlying index engine, Lucene.
+For many years, VuFind® operated in a hybrid mode, using DisMax for most searches but switching over to the old method for queries that used features unsupported by DisMax.
+This old method is still used in VuFind® for some very specialized types of searches (see 5.2.6 below for more details), but since the introduction of Solr’s “Extended DisMax” mode, which allows a “best of both worlds” approach combining both DisMax behavior and traditional Boolean logic, VuFind®’s search configurations have been significantly streamlined and simplified.
+Understanding the differences between all of these different search methods is not critical to making the most of VuFind®, but knowing a little of this history may make some of the documentation easier to understand.

 5.2.4 Adjusting Relevance
 _________________________

-Whenever VuFind performs a DisMax search, it looks for user search terms across a set of fields, then does some mathematical analysis on the matches it finds to calculate which documents have the best matches, for the purpose of putting the result set in a useful order.
+Whenever VuFind® performs a DisMax search, it looks for user search terms across a set of fields, then does some mathematical analysis on the matches it finds to calculate which documents have the best matches, for the purpose of putting the result set in a useful order.
 This relevance calculation is informed to a large extent by relative weights applied to the fields being searched.
 In searchspecs.yaml, the DismaxFields section serves the dual purposes of defining which fields Solr should search across and assigning relative weights to those fields.
 To return to the Author example from above:

 .. code-block:: yaml